dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 In this advanced Challenge, the instructions will be a little more vague and you'll need to go figure find out much on your own, part of the learning and challenge.

-> This problem set is adapted from a Custom ML Resources document written by a colleague.

 _Why do this task_:  Usually, beginner tutorials around ML and neural networks begin with classifying hand-written digits from the MNIST dataset or CIFAR-10.
 We are going to begin with something more challenging and much of it will be dealing with data and data formats.
 This is to simulate how life will likely be in real life and it's hoped you will learn how to create machine learning models more effectively and quickly in the real world.
 The reason to work through the following is:

   * It will force you to read and learn from scratch.
 You will learn the different label file formats, deserializers and how things compute.